lucydot/ChooChoo/docs/instructors/setup.md

 You may need to enable workflows on the repository.
 To do this:

-2. Click on the `Actions` tab towards the top of the page.
+1. Click on the `Actions` tab towards the top of the page.
-3. Click on `I understand my workflows, go ahead and enable them`.
+2. Click on `I understand my workflows, go ahead and enable them`.

+#### Enable Github Pages

+You may need to enable Github to publish your gh-pages branch.
+To do this:

+1. Go to `Settings` -> `Pages`.
+2. Select the drop-down menu below `Source`.
+3. Select `gh-pages`.

 #### Set repository secrets